jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d7925383f1b77db7f1ff59e
+id: 5d792538de9fa3f298bcd5f6
-title: Part 100
+title: Part 101
 challengeType: 0
-dashedName: part-100
+dashedName: part-101
 ---

 # --description--

-This is (probably) false, so `random` is certainly impure.

-The second property of pure functions is that they perform no side effects, which are state and I/O modifications.
-If you call a function without assigning the result to a variable, and it does something, then it's an impure function.

-Call `window.onload()` in `update`.
+Now try calling `highPrecedence` and pass it the string `"2*2"` without assigning it to a variable in `update`.

 # --hints--